 Dear applicants for PRIME,

 The first call for PRIME applications was announced in 2014.
-Interest in the first seven application cycles in the years from 2014 to 2020/21 was very high and so was the number of applications we received.
+Interest in the first eight application cycles from 2014 to 2021/22 was very high and so was the number of applications we received.
 We are delighted that the programme is clearly in accord with the requirements of early-career scientists.
-However, due to limited funds, the high number of applications led to rigorous selection procedures.
+However, due to limited funds, the high number of applications leads to a rigorous selection procedure.
 The average funding ratio for the previous six selection cycles was about 12%.
 While this is rather low, one should keep in mind that PRIME offers a (temporary) position at a German university.
 When comparable researcher positions are advertised the number of applications per job offer is often considerably higher.

 However, should you identify a considerable deficiency in your profile in comparison with programme specifications, we recommend that you discuss this with a scientist experienced in this area and subsequently decide whether it is worth submitting an application.

 For your information we have put together some reviewers' comments, which refer to criticisms relevant for all disciplines.